nqminds/Trusted-AI-BOM/packages/docusaurus/docs/sdk/1-sdk.md

 ### 2. Data Taibom Creation
 - **Inputs**:
+    - Identity email
     - Path to a file or folder
+    - [OPTIONAL] - Weights flag to identify the data as Weights
 - **Description**: Analyses a file or folder and generates metadata such as name, hash, path.
 Stores metadata in `data_<name>_taibom.json`.

 ---